 Myelodysplastic syndrome with excess blasts - Any of the three types of blood cells may be low and appear abnormal under a microscope.
 Very immature blood cells are observed in the blood and bone marrow.

 Myelodysplastic syndrome, unclassified - Reduced numbers of one of the three types of mature blood cells, with no specific signs of the other MDS subtypes.
 Either the white blood cells or platelets may look abnormal under a microscope.

 In most cases, the cause of the myelodysplastic syndromes remains unknown.
 However certain factors can increase the chance of developing myelodysplastic syndromes.
 They include:

 Typically, myelodysplastic syndromes are more common for people aged around 75 years.
 Also, men are more likely to develop this condition compared to women.

-Typically, patients with myelodysplastic syndrome at its earlier stage, may not experience any symptoms.
+Typically, patients with the myelodysplastic syndrome at its earlier stage, may not experience any symptoms.
 However, there are two common features found in myelodysplastic syndrome patients.
-Firstly, they have low blood cell count for at least one type of blood cell.
+Firstly, they have a low blood cell count for at least one type of blood cell.
 Secondly, the blood cells in their bone marrow and blood look abnormal in shape or size.

 The symptoms if they do occur may include:

 Diagnosis for myelodysplastic syndromes could be difficult as the symptoms are not specific for the condition and are common to many other conditions.
 Also, there are no specific tests that indicate the presence of the condition.
 Hence, several types of tests are performed to rule out other conditions and create a treatment plan.

 A detailed medical history may be obtained along with information related to past exposure to harmful chemicals or cancer treatments such as radiation therapy or chemotherapy.